CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    ![A screenshot copying queries to dataflow](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.046.png)

 1. As mentioned earlier, we are not Staging any of this data.
-So **right click** on following queries and select **Enable staging** to remove the check mark.
+So **right click** on the following queries and select **Enable staging** to remove the check mark.
    1. Product
    1. Product Details
    1. Reseller
    1. Date
    1. Sales

    >**Note:** If load is disabled in Power BI Desktop, we do not have to disable staging in Dataflow.
-Hence, we do not have to disable staging for Product Item Group, Product Groups, etc.
+Hence, we do not have to disable staging for Product Item Groups, Product Groups, etc.

    ![A screenshot to disable Staging](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.047.png)